byte-imagination/ytapi/README.md

 ## Usage

-First, you need to
+First, you need to:

-- sign in:
+- sign in

 ```java
 YouTrack youtrack = new CurrentApi(YOU_TRACK_HOST_URL);